smcri/Gensim_utility/README.md

   7. Run the project with ``` python3 manage.py runserver ```
   8. Open your preferred web browser
   9. Go to http://127.0.0.1:8000
+  10. To use Admin: username:admin and password:a1s2d3f4
-  10. Explore and use Gensim Utility
+  11. Explore and use Gensim Utility

 ***